The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Asymmetry of quantum states

+Now by definition of the projector $\Pi$ it is clear that it commutes with all $\{U(g):g\in G\}$.
+So the above equation implies

-$V\Pi$ unitraily maps a subspace of the Hilbert space to another subspace and it commute with all $\{U(g)\}$.
-Using lemma \ref{extension} we conclude that there aways exist a G-inv unitary $V_{G-inv}$ such that $V_{G-inv}\Pi=V\Pi$ and therefore
+The operator $V\Pi$ unitarily maps a subspace of the Hilbert space to another subspace and it commutes with all $\{U(g)\}$.
+Using lemma \ref{extension} we conclude that this G-invaraint isometry can always be extended to a G-invariant unitary $V_{\textnormal{G-inv}}$ such that $V_{\textnormal{G-inv}}\Pi=V\Pi$ and therefore

 \end{proof}